SystemsGeneticsSG/EpiMogrify_np/README.md

-## Non proprietary codes used in this study
+## Scripts used in this study

+i) Proprietary codes: If you are interested in using EpiMogrify proprietary codes to prioritize cell identity, cell maintenance and cell conversion factors, please contact us at owen.rackham@duke-nus.edu.sg . ii) Non proprietary codes: Please see below for the non-proprietary codes which contains scripts for generating cell-type H3K4me3 profile from ENCODE data.

 ### I. generateH3K4me3prolifes_ENCODE.py: